 If you be a Dorset folk or just a lover of great wholesome food, then take a pilgrimage to the Dorsetshire Gap, but make sure you have a table booked at The Fox, ready for your return.

 The Fox Inn feature, along with many other local businesses, on our searchable Food and Drink directory – find your local businesses here.

-Dorset Foodie Feed hosts Dorset’s largest directory of food and drink businesses.
-Fully searchable and free to list, Dorset Foodie Feed exists to champion the local food and drink scene in Dorset and help connect businesses to consumers.
+Hosting Dorset’s largest directory of food and drink businesses, Dorset Foodie Feed is here to champion the local food and drink scene in Dorset and help connect local businesses to local people.

-Dorset Foodie Feed is run by Heather Brown who works with a team of local food writers and foodie bloggers to visit as many food and drink establishments and try as many products made across Dorset as possible, which we then turn into positive and helpful reviews and recipes.
+Dorset Foodie Feed is run by Heather Brown who works with a team of local food writers and foodie bloggers to visit as many food and drink establishments and try as many products across Dorset as possible.

 Signup to receive emails about the latest tasty things happening in Dorset.